kbhedi715881/notes/README.md

 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' - Leonardo da Vinci.
 As a programmer, remember that writing clean, maintainable code with fewer lines and higher clarity often outweighs complex solutions.
 Strive to make your code readable and understandable, not just by machines but also by fellow humans who may inherit it tomorrow.
 And always keep in mind that code should be written for people to read, and only incidentally for machines to execute."

 Also, "Premature optimization is the root of all evil (or at least most of it) in programming." - Donald Knuth.
 Focus on making your code correct first, then optimize if and where necessary, based on data and profiling results, rather than speculative assumptions about performance bottlenecks."

+# 2024-03-07
+- Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
+This will help you to be more efficient and productive in your work.
+Here are some tips to help:

+1. Prioritize tasks: When you're working on a project, it'ss important to know which tasks are most critical to complete first.
+By prioritizing your tasks based on their importance and urgency, you can ensure that you make progress on the right things.
+2. Plan your timewisely: Use planning tools like calendars, task lists, or project management software to schedule yourtime.This willhelp you stay focused and avoid getting sidetracked by less important tasks.
+3. Stay organized: Keeping your workspace and code clean and organized can save you time and headaches down the road.
+Use version control, organized folders, comment your code,and follow coding conventions to make your life easier.